main

 Overview

-1. Data Preprocessing: Load and validate input files, handle missing data
+1. Stage 0 — Preprocessing: Load and validate input files

-Parameters: Command-line arguments object containing all configuration options
+Parameters: argsargparse.Namespace containing all configuration options (see CLI reference)

 Returns: None (results saved to output directory)